alejandrotoledoweb/React_Challenge/README.md

 - Local Machine installed [Nodejs](https://nodejs.org/en/download/)
 - Yarn as a package manager
 - A code editor as [Visual Studio](https://code.visualstudio.com/download), Sublime,etc.
+- Create an account in [OpenWeaterAPI](https://openweathermap.org/api) where you will obtain an API KEY.
+  With this API KEY, please create a `.env` file in the projects with this code inside `REACT_APP_WEATHER_API_KEY=` and after this paste the key obtained before.

 ### Setup